I took AI Ethics at Georgia Tech and here is what I learned. Here are innovations related to AI/ML to put some context:

 Main source of bias is human

-Conclusion is the main source of bias is human.
+The conclusion is the main source of bias is human.
 As they say garbage in, garbage out.
-The source of bias is human when the data is collected about humans, through surveys and through users interacting with apps.
+The source of bias is human when the data is collected about humans, through surveys, and through users interacting with apps.

-AI Ethics propose methods for explainable AI and fairness of AI and machine learning algorithms.
-However I see the current reality is far from this dream.
+AI Ethics proposes methods for explainable AI and fairness of AI and machine learning algorithms.
+However, I see the current reality is far from this dream.
+There is hope to grow teams focused on responsible AI and for regulation in dataset governance.